 Should I buy a house with subsidence?

-If there is ongoing subsidence, you should not look to buy that house.
-Primarily, that’s because you won’t be able to get a mortgage.
+If a property has ongoing subsidence, you normally won’t be able to get a mortgage.

 In many cases, a recently underpinned house will have excellent new foundations.
 It can also be the case that properties with historic subsidence may offer good value for money.